jinghuazhao/INF/SOMAscan.md

 of the protein assays, we attempted to replicate the associations with age or sex of 45 proteins previously reported by Ngo et al. and 40 reported by Menni et al.<sup>44,45</sup>.
 We used Bonferroni-corrected P value thresholds of P = 1.1 × 10<sup>−3</sup> (0.05/45) and
 P = 1.2 × 10<sup>−3</sup> (0.05/40), respectively.
-Relative protein abundances were rank-in-
+Relative protein abundances were
-verse normalized within each subcohort and linear regression was performed using age, sex, body mass index, natural log of estimated glomerular filtration rate (eGFR) and subcohort as independent variables.
+rank-inverse normalized within each subcohort and linear regression was performed using age, sex, body mass index, natural log of estimated glomerular filtration rate (eGFR) and subcohort as independent variables.